ROBOBREIZH/robobreizh_simu_ws/src/robobreizh_perception/README.md

 More information on the [Nvidia CUDNN Documentation](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).

-The dependencies can also be installed individually with:
+[OPTIONAL] The dependencies can also be installed individually with:

 ```buildoutcfg
 cd dependencies/install/{NAME_OF_DEPENDENCY}